noxthot/ss22_julia_workshop/pages/introduction/matrix_vectors.md

  0.5
  1.0
 ```
-You can now do operations on a vector in the usual fashion:
+We can now do operations on a vector in the usual fashion:
 ```julia-repl
 julia> v * 2
 3-element Vector{Int64}: